hannahchen0709/PTA.-BOT/README.md

 #include <sys/wait.h>
 ```
 ### -Main.cpp

-Connectting with two servers, and then after PTA.BOT greets user and demonstrates the motion of exercise-One, we will communicate with two servers including sending and receiving data.
-Those data will save to resultFromCNN.Meanwhile, the user is doing exercise-One.
+By Connecting with two servers, PTA.BOT greets user and demonstrates the motion of exercise-One, and then we will communicate with two servers including sending and receiving data.
+Those data will save to resultFromCNN.
+Meanwhile, the user is doing exercise-One.
 Therefore, PTA.BOT can encourage the user.
-After finishing exercise-One
+After finishing exercise-One, PTA.BOT can make a decision of getUpdatedlevel() for next motion.
+The processes of second and third motion are as well as the first one.
+Lastly, there has an end of section.
 ```
   controller->createSocketWithServers(fd,fd2,g);
   controller->textToSpeechGreeting();